-You may not have heard of the US naval tradition of ‘manning the rails’ – but it’s especially poignant as the world marks the 75th anniversary of the bombing of Pearl Harbour, Hawaii.
+You may not have heard of the US naval tradition of ‘manning the rails’ – but it’s especially poignant at Pearl Harbour, Hawaii.

 ‘Manning the rails’ – which involves a ship’s crew lining up and saluting along the deck – is a centuries old practice of showing respect aboard naval ships.